schuerik/uberdot/docs/sphinx/source/usage/example-configuration.rst

 ********

-This is an example of a more complex configuration that tries to show of most features of dotmanager and what you could achieve with inheritance.
+This is an example of a more complex configuration that tries to show of most features of uberdot and what you could achieve with inheritance.
 It’s a variation of a setup I’m using for over a half year now.
 The tags that I defined have the following semantics: